-I am a professor of signal processing at the University of Oslo and a member of the Norwegian Academy of Technological Sciences.
+I am a professor of acoustic imaging and signal processing at the University of Oslo and an elected member of the Norwegian Academy of Technological Sciences.
 Our group is part of "Centre for Innovative Ultrasound Solutions (CIUS)" - a centre for research-based innovation.

-Apart from that I probably have too many interests.
-In addition to medical imaging with ultrasound and shear waves (elastography), that includes indoor positioning with ultrasound, history and philosophy of science, data analysis for climate, audio/HiFi/audio coding, and ham radio.
+Apart from that I probably have too many interestes.
+In addition to compressional and shear waves propagation, that includes indoor positioning with ultrasound, history and philosophy of science, audio/HiFi/audio coding, and ham radio.

 Invited presentation, Am.
 Inst.
 Ultrasound in Med., "Processing the data twice: Minimum variance as an alternative to geometry-based beamforming", New York, NY, 17-21 March 2016.

 Invited keynote, IEEE/OES China Ocean Acoustic Symposium, "Wave propagation in marine sediments expressed by fractional wave and diffusion equations," 9.-11.
 Jan 2016, Harbin, China.

 - Member of the Scientific Committee of the Indoor Positioning and Indoor Navigation Conference 2012-.
 In 2012 and 2013 I also lead industry panel debates at the IPIN conferences.

 The image above, with Peter Näsholm, is from the article "New cancer detection method right around the corner", February 2013 - also on Science Daily (c).

 - The best demonstration of a fractional derivative physical device is capacitor soakage or dielectric absorption.
 Here's a YouTube video I made showing this effect.